Home Renovation Cost Calculator

 For educational illustration

 This calculator is designed for planning and estimation purposes.
 Actual project costs depend on local conditions, contractor selection, material choices, and unforeseen site conditions.
-Use this output as a starting point for detailed conversations with builders and suppliers, not as a binding forecast.
+This output serves as a starting point for detailed conversations with builders and suppliers, not as a binding forecast.

 Inputs